Counselling And Psychological Services

 Open Court Hearing

-Personal protection order trials are heard before a Magistrate or a District Judge in open court.
+Personal protection order trials are heard before a Magistrate or a District Judge in court.
 The open court trial may take a few hours, one day or longer depending on the complexity of the case.

 Both parties will have to give evidence before the Judge to prove your respective cases.
 If either party wishes to call witnesses at the trial, they should inform the Judge of their intention during the mention in Family Justice Courts 1.
 The Judge will make the orders after the hearing is over.
 See trial proceedings for more details.